While event and meeting budgets have slowly been on the rise, companies have not stopped their fervent chase for cost-savings.

 Many group planners start their venue search by asking, “Where do you want to go?”
 If you’re watching your budget, the question instead might be, “Where can I afford to go?”
-Whatever time of year your group typically travels, there are destinations that will offer more value than others.
-And, it’s not just because of weather.
+Whatever time of year your group typically travels, some destinations will offer more value than others.
+And, it’s not just because of the weather.
 Even economics can drive a destination’s prices down.

 For example, consider Orlando and Houston, both warm-weather destinations located in the coveted sun belt.
 Lowered oil prices have left Houston experiencing less demand, with fewer companies visiting to meet with local oil-related businesses.
 Add the influx of new hotels being built in the region and you have the perfect recipe for amazing value.